GhostRaiderMX/1LM-CA-Highway-Freeway-Signs-WE-Module/_BaseModule/README.md

-# WE-Module for Cities: Skylines II
+# 1LS California Highway (Freeway) Signs for Cities: Skylines II

-Hello!
+Hello Cities: Skylines II civil engineers!
-This is a **Write Everywhere module** that brings ... into your game.
+This is a **Write Everywhere Module** that brings 1 lane small California highway (freeway) signs into Cities Skylines 2.

 ---

 ##  Features

+- 1 Lane (Small) California Highway (Freeway) signs inspired by California's MUTCD
+- 35 total signs (see screenshots)
+- WE Layout included for easy implementation onto your highways (freeways)

 ---

 ##  How to Use

 1. Install the **Requirements** needed for this mod.
 3. Place a matching road structure in-game.
 4. Open **Write Everywhere** Selector (Default: `CTRL + Shift + W`).
 4. Click on the structure you wanna edit.
-5. Click on the Folder Icon(*Import/load...*)
+5. Click on the Folder Icon(*Import/load...*).
 5. Click on `Import layout from xml at root...`
-6. Click on the puzzle-piece(*Templates from mods*)
+6. Click on the puzzle-piece (*Templates from mods*).
-7. Click on `MaestroGermanSigns`
+7. Click on `1LS CA Highway Signs (WE)`.
-8. Choose the desired template and customize it.
+8. Click on `1LS CA Highway Sign.wedefault.xml`.
+9. They layout will be added to WE's Components Tree.
+10. Click the down arrow on `1LS CA Highway Sign`.
+11. Select `Sign Image`.
+12. On the `CONTENT` window, set `Atlas` to `1LS CA Highway Signs (WE):1LS CA Highway Signs`.
+13. Set `Image` and customize it to your liking!

 ### Customize and Save Signs
 - Select the root object → **Save & Export as XML**